thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 To add a new widgets bundle, you should:

-{% include images-gallery.html imageCollection="wl-add" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="wl-add-widgets-bundle" showListImageTitles="true" %}

-## Widgets Bundles export/import

-#### Widgets Bundle export
+### Exporting Widgets Bundle

 You can export a widgets bundle in JSON format, and import it in the same or different ThingsBoard instance.

 In order to export widgets bundle, you should:

-{% include images-gallery.html imageCollection="wl-export" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="export-widgets-bundle" showListImageTitles="true" %}

-#### Widgets Bundle import
+### Importing Widgets Bundle

-Importing a widgets bundle is very similar to exporting it.
-To import the widgets bundle, you should:
+To import widgets bundle, you should:

-{% include images-gallery.html imageCollection="wl-import" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="import-widgets-bundle" showListImageTitles="true" %}

-## Widget Types export/import

-You can export a specific type of widget from a widget bundle in JSON format, and import it in the same or different ThingsBoard instance.

-#### Widget Type export

-In order to export a widget type, you should:
+### Deleting Widgets Bundle

+The system administrator or tenant administrator can delete a widgets bundle using one of the following ways:

+First way:

-{% include images-gallery.html imageCollection="wl-export-widget" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="delete-widgets-bundle-1" showListImageTitles="true" %}

-#### Widget Type import

-Please note that only system administrators can modify system (default) widget bundles.
-This means that only they can delete the system widget bundle, edit and delete widgets inside the bundle, add or import new widgets into the bundle.
-By creating a new widget bundle at the system administrator level, it will be displayed in the accounts of his tenants as a system one, and they will not be able to modify it.
-Nevertheless, tenants can add their own widgets bundles.
-In this case, they have full rights to manage created widget types inside the bundle.

-To import a widget type, you should:
+Second way:

-{% include images-gallery.html imageCollection="wl-import-widget" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="delete-widgets-bundle-2" showListImageTitles="true" %}

+{% endif %}